Track incoming storms and ongoing precipitation with our high-resolution current and forecast radar map overlays in OpenSnow.

-high-resolution "Current US Radar" and
+The "Current US Radar" is updated:

-"Forecast US Radar" map overlays.
+The "Forecast US Radar" is updated:

 - Tap the "Maps"